 Consider whether you’re dealing with an independent contractor or a company.
 While each group has its advantages and disadvantages, you want to check for their pricing as well as their references, reviews, and qualifications.

-For instance, independent contractors are useful when thinking of quick repairs.
-However, they may take more time on large projects like roof replacement.
+For instance, independent contractors are useful when thinking of quick necessary repairs.
+However, they may take more time on large projects like roof replacements.
 While you run a risk working with this type, you will be working with a familiar face for the entire duration.

 On the other hand, companies usually come with manufacturer warranties and are known to quickly complete large jobs, as well as offer free consultations and discounts.